 - not currently be judged incompetent by a court

 - not claim the right to vote elsewhere.

 New York online voter registration

-- You can register to vote online if you have a New York driver's license, driver's permit, or state-issued photo ID card.
+- You can register to vote online if you have a New York driver license, driver permit, or nondriver photo ID card.

-- Visit the New York online voter registration tool.
+- Visit the New York online voter registration site.

 - Fill out all the required fields.

 - You will be registered to vote as soon as you finish the workflow.